-- d) improvements necessary as a result of the review of regulatory requirements, - e) any need to update the quality policy.
+- d) improvements necessary because of the review of regulatory requirements, - e) any need to update the quality policy.

-Note: Necessary changes identified in the management reviews should be assessed and implemented via the change control procedure (6.3).
+Note: Necessary changes identified in the management reviews should be assessed and implemented via the change control procedure.
+(See 6.3).

 10 Improvement